Chapter 1 Welcome to NIMBLE

 NIMBLE is a system for building and sharing analysis methods for statistical models from R, especially for hierarchical models and computationally-intensive methods.
 While NIMBLE is embedded in R, it goes beyond R by supporting separate programming of models and algorithms along with compilation for fast execution.

-As of version 1.1.0, NIMBLE has been around for a while and is reasonably stable, but we have a lot of plans to expand and improve it.
+As of version 1.2.1, NIMBLE has been around for a while and is reasonably stable, but we have a lot of plans to expand and improve it.
 The algorithm library provides MCMC with a lot of user control and ability to write new samplers easily.
-Other algorithms include particle filtering (sequential Monte Carlo), Laplace approximation, and Monte Carlo Expectation Maximization (MCEM).
+Other algorithms include Laplace approximation, adaptive Gauss-Hermite quadrature, and Monte Carlo Expectation Maximization (MCEM).
+Some algorithms and model components are provided in separate packages, including nimbleHMC (Hamiltonian Monte Carlo with the no U-turn sampler), nimbleSMC (particle filtering, particle MCMC, iterated particle filtering, and ensemble Kalman Filter), nimbleEcology (ecological model components), and nimbleSCR (spatial capture-recapture).

 But NIMBLE is about much more than providing an algorithm library.
 It provides a language for writing model-generic algorithms.
 We hope you will program in NIMBLE and make an R package providing your method.
 Of course, NIMBLE is open source, so we also hope you’ll contribute to its development.